 Some of these expert agencies have looked at whether Agent Orange or related compounds can cause cancer.

 Institute of Medicine

-Since 1994, the federal government has directed the Institute of Medicine (IOM), part of the National Academy of Sciences (NAS), to issue reports every 2 years on the health effects of Agent Orange and similar herbicides.
-Titled Veterans and Agent Orange, the IOM reports assess the risk of both cancer and non-cancer health effects.
+Starting in the early 1990s, the federal government directed the Institute of Medicine (IOM), now known as the Health and Medicine Division of the National Academies, to issue reports every 2 years on the health effects of Agent Orange and similar herbicides.
+First published in 1994 and titled Veterans and Agent Orange, the IOM reports assess the risk of both cancer and non-cancer health effects.
 Each health effect is categorized as having one of the following:

 - Sufficient evidence of an association